Kartik0132/Kartik0132/README.md

 - 👋 Hi, I’m @Kartik

-- Soon-to-be computer science graduate'23 with a passion for developing scalable technical and programming skills.
+- CSE graduate with a passion for developing scalable technical and programming skills.
 Dedicated team player with proven leadership and    communication skills.
 Having positive attitude and keen to learn new things.
-Always inclined towards technology and seeking an opportunity to leverage my talent as a software developer or data scientist.
+Always inclined towards technology and seeking an opportunity to leverage my talent as a tech verto.

 - 👀 I’m interested in Data Science, Programming, Project Management and designing Algorithms.
 - 🌱 I’m currently learning data management and analysis using Excel + Tableau.